lawmaster10/howcryptoworksbook/Chapter_09_DeFi_Protocols_Mechanisms.md

 **MEV Sharing**: Platforms like **Jito** on Solana distribute MEV profits to token holders, letting users earn from the value extraction they would otherwise lose to searchers.

+### Ethena: Delta-Neutral Yield-Bearing Stablecoins

+Ethena represents an innovative approach to stablecoin design and yield generation through its USDe synthetic dollar.
+Unlike traditional collateralized stablecoins, Ethena maintains stability via delta-neutral hedging: it backs USDe with staked ETH (or other assets) while taking offsetting short positions in perpetual futures markets.
+When users mint USDe, their collateral is staked for yield while hedged to neutralize directional exposure.
+The protocol earns from two primary sources: staking rewards on the collateral (such as ETH staking APR) and funding rate payments from short perpetual positions, which are typically positive in bull markets.

+This creates a stablecoin that inherently generates yield, which can be compounded through sUSDe (staked USDe).
+The system aims to provide scalable, crypto-native dollars without relying on traditional banking infrastructure.
+By combining staking mechanics with derivatives hedging, Ethena transforms stablecoin issuance from a passive backing mechanism into an active yield generation strategy.

+While innovative, Ethena introduces unique risks that users must carefully consider.
+The protocol faces custody risk through its reliance on centralized exchanges for hedging positions, and funding rate risk during bear markets when negative funding rates could erode yields.
+Oracle dependencies create additional vulnerabilities, as accurate pricing is critical for maintaining delta neutrality.
+Basis risk also emerges from potential mismatches between spot and perpetual prices, which could affect the hedging effectiveness.

+Launched in 2024, Ethena quickly grew to billions in TVL by offering competitive yields on stable assets.
+It demonstrates how DeFi can create new financial primitives by combining staking, derivatives, and stablecoin mechanics.
+The protocol also issues ENA governance tokens, with mechanisms for yield sharing and protocol growth.
+This approach expands the yield generation landscape by turning stablecoin issuance itself into a yield source, complementing traditional liquidity provision and staking strategies.

 ## Section V: Yield Optimization and Aggregation

 Individual yield farming can be profitable, but it requires constant attention: monitoring rates, harvesting rewards, rebalancing positions, and managing gas costs.
 This operational complexity led to the rise of automated yield strategies.